kris-brown/AlgebraicTypeTheory.jl/docs/src/index.md

 ## Status

 Theories: implementations for [Boolean algebras](https://github.com/kris-brown/AlgebraicTypeTheory.jl/blob/master/src/theories/Boolean.jl), [preorders](https://github.com/kris-brown/AlgebraicTypeTheory.jl/blob/master/src/theories/Preorder.jl), [monoids](https://github.com/kris-brown/AlgebraicTypeTheory.jl/blob/master/src/theories/Monoid.jl), [categories](https://github.com/kris-brown/AlgebraicTypeTheory.jl/blob/master/src/theories/Cat.jl), an [algebraicized Martin-Löf type theory](https://github.com/kris-brown/AlgebraicTypeTheory.jl/blob/master/src/theories/Cwf_no_level.jl) (not complete yet).

-Current roadblock: in order to apply rewrite rules to an expression, we need to be able to infer its sort and the sorts of its subterms.
-This is done by simple pattern matching of expressions: an declaring an operation involves declaring a result sort pattern and term patterns for each argument - by matching terms, we can plug in to the sort pattern and get the result (also effectively typechecking all terms).
-However, the structure of a term is itself modulo the rewrite rules of the theory, so if there are rewrite rules on sorts or rewrite rules that change the structure of the sort of a term, then things that should be valid arguments will fail to pattern match.
-As of yet the only theory considered that cannot be fully formalized is the Dependent Types / Categories with Families example.

-To address this, a rewriting algorithm needs to be implemented.
-Currently, we can rewrite a term by applying a particular rewrite rule at a particular point in the term graph, but what's needed is an algorithm which searches of the rules of a theory and repeatedly applies rewrite rules to get to a normal form (ideally the rewrite system is terminating and confluent).

 ## Overview